Customer credit is money that you owe to the customer, and which can be used against future payments.

 To add customer credit through Receive Money:

-- Select the bank account you are receiving this deposit into, the Customer you are receiving the money from and the Date.
+- Select the bank account that will be receiving the deposit.
+You may also select the Customer you are receiving the money from, although this is not required.

-- In the product drop-down you might want to consider setting up a generic service item called Deposits to receive these payments.
+- You might want to consider setting up a generic service item called Deposits to receive these payments.

 - Click Complete.